Prescription and over-the-counter medication for pink eye

 For viral pink eye, OTC combinations can include the drugs naphazoline and/or pheniramine.

-More potent antihistamine eye drops will require a prescription, but olopatadine is a common OTC alternative.
+More potent antihistamine eye drops will require a prescription.
+But mast cell stabilizer, olopatadine, is a common OTC alternative.

 SEE RELATED: How do I get rid of pink eye?